broadinstitute/polyphonia/README.md

 Within the vcf file, locus positions must be relative to the same [reference](#reference-genome) as that provided by `--ref`.

+If within-sample diversity files are provided as vcf files, then [`--min-depth`](#position-inclusion-thresholds) is set to 0.

-Polyphonia is set up to process vcf files output by LoFreq or GATK.
+Polyphonia is set up to process vcf files that were output by LoFreq or GATK.
 If you use a different tool, you can preprocess the output yourself and input it using `--het`.

 #### `--het`
 If polyphonia cannot read your vcf files, or if you have catalogued within-sample diversity using a tool that produces an output in a different format, you can pre-process the output files yourself and use `--het` to input a heterozygosity table directly.
 Each line in a heterozygosity table summarizes the major and minor alleles at a locus with heteroyzgosity (base substitutions only).
 A heterozysity table contains the following columns, tab separated, without a header line: